Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

-It is natural to consider the left folding of Theorem \ref{thm:F8real}.
-By the Cholesky factorization we know that the set of all matrices $G^TG$ is equal to the set of all symmetric positive definite matrices.
+It is natural to consider the left folding of $\fact{5}$.
+By the Cholesky factorization we know that the set of all matrices $G^TG$, $G\in\gl{n, \mathbb{R}}$ is equal to the set of all symmetric positive definite matrices.
+Similarly we have that $\{G^HG: G\in\gl{n, \mathbb{C}}\}$ is the set of all Hermitian positive definite matrices.
+(Also holds for quaternionic cases which we will omit here.)